LogoLogo

 Before you begin, gather this connection information:

-Launch Syntho and select Connect to a database, or under Create workspace, select MySQL / MariaDB.
-For a complete list of data connections, select More under To a Server.
+Launch Syntho and select Connect to a database, or Create workspace.
+Then select MySQL / MariaDB from Type under The connection details.
+For a complete list of data connections, click Type under The connection details.
 Then do the following:

-Select the Require SSL option when connecting to an SSL server.
+Select the Require SSL check box when connecting to an SSL server.

-Select Create workspace.
+6. Select Next.
 If Syntho can't make the connection, verify that your credentials are correct.
 If you still can't connect, your computer is having trouble locating the server.
 Contact your network administrator or database administrator.

 Our MySQL and MariaDB connector, utilizing SQLAlchemy, presents certain limitations that may impact your operations:

-).
-However, SQLAlchemy does not support this edge case, which may lead to issues when working with SET
+• Empty SET data type: MySQL allows defining columns with an empty SET definition (SET('')).
+However, SQLAlchemy does not support this edge case, which may lead to issues when working with SET data types.

 The table below outlines the support for various data types in terms of generator type, and if any additional processing is performed by Syntho to successfully generate and write the data.